 The <<INPUT>> variable in the prompt.txt file is replaced with the content of the file provided by the user.
 This is done using Python's string replace() method, which searches for the specified placeholder and replaces it with the desired content.

 Prompt explanation: For this particular prompt, we tell ChatGPT exactly what type of output and formatting we are expecting, since it literally has access to just about every manual page entry found on the internet.
-By instructing it to provide nothing before or after the Linux specific output, ChatGPT will not provide any additiona details or narrative, and the output will resemble actual Linux output when using the man command.
+By instructing it to provide nothing before or after the Linux specific output, ChatGPT will not provide any additional details or narrative, and the output will resemble actual Linux output when using the man command.

 The modified prompt, with the <<INPUT>> placeholder replaced, is sent to the get_chat_gpt_response() function.
 The function sends the prompt to ChatGPT, retrieves the response, and the script prints the analysis result.
 This demonstrates how to use a prompt template with a variable that can be replaced to create customized prompts for different inputs.